Sciss/FScape-next/README.md

 - `Slices` _(high priority to get it working)_
 - `Fourier` (file based long FFT; regular FFT is available)
 - `ResampleWindow`

-On the other hand, the following real-time UGens are available:

-- `PhysicalIn`, `PhysicalOut`

 ## notes